 We have far more podcast episodes than videos, but you can follow us nearly anywhere podcasts are played.
 Be sure to follow our YouTube Channel, too!

 - Learn more about the HomeSchool ThinkTank Parenting Podcast.

 What Is An ABC Book?

 In our interview, Margaret talks about the importance of an ABC book.
 She said that children need an ABC book that they know inside out.

-In essence, an ABC book has a picture of an object that a child will easily recognize with both a capital and lower case letter of the first letter of the object.
+Essentially, an ABC book has a picture of an object that a child will easily recognize.
+The page has a capital and lowercase letter corresponding to the first letter of the pictured object.

-Watch the video below to see Miss Margie demonstrate illustrate how to use an ABC book.
-In the search bar of the video below, type in the phrase “ABC book.”
-Our advanced video search engine will take you to the exact moment that this word was said in our interview.
+For example, when you type the phrase “ABC book” into the search bar, our advanced video search engine will take you to the exact moment that this word was said in our interview.